webpack/webpack.js.org/src/content/guides/asset-management.md

 + |  |  |– img.png
 ```

 This setup makes your code a lot more portable as everything that is closely coupled now lives together.
-Let's say you want to use `/my-component` in another project, simply copy or move it into the `/components` directory over there.
+Let's say you want to use `/my-component` in another project, copy or move it into the `/components` directory over there.
 As long as you've installed any _external dependencies_ and your _configuration has the same loaders_ defined, you should be good to go.

 However, let's say you're locked into your old ways or you have some assets that are shared between multiple components (views, templates, modules, etc.).
 It's still possible to store these assets in a base directory and even use [aliasing](/configuration/resolve#resolvealias) to make them easier to `import`.